peterducai/etcd-tools/best_practices_book.md

 ## Namespaces

 By default, there are actually three namespaces that Kubernetes ships with: default, kube-system (used for Kubernetes components), and kube-public (used for public resources). kube-public isn’t really used for much right now, and it’s usually a good idea to leave kube-system alone, especially in a managed system like Google Kubernetes Engine (GKE).
-On Openshift we have several openshift- namespaces used for cluster components).
+On Openshift we have several openshift- namespaces used for cluster components.

 This leaves the default Namespace as the place where your services and apps are created.